faceleg/pagesofinterest.net/_posts/2024-06-27-what-is-a-resource.md

 ## Managers: when to and when not to use it

 This will depend on your workplace culture.
 Keep in mind the connotations that can come with this word for audiences that may not understand its meaning or appreciate its use.
-It is never good to alienate your workforce or make them feel dehumanized.
+It is never good to alienate your workforce or make them feel dehumanised.

 Always tailor your communication to your audience.
 Writing a report for your superiors?
 Be concise and factual.
 Answering questions in a company or departmental ask-me-anything session?
-Humanize your language and simplify it so everyone understands your meaning, not just your words.
+Humanise your language and simplify it so everyone understands your meaning, not just your words.

 ## Contributors: what does it mean to be referred to this way?